 He published the mystery story “The Two-Sen Copper Coin” and made his literary debut in 1923.
 After 2 years of World War 2, Edogawa was ordered by government censors to drop his story “The Caterpillar” in 1939.
 This story was published without incident a few years before, from a collection of his short stories that the publisher Shun’yodo was reprinting.

 Edogawa dedicated a great deal of energy to promoting mystery fiction, understanding its history, and encouraging new mystery fiction in the postwar period.
 At the age of 70, Edogawa Ranpo died on July 28, 1965.

 The containing stories of Japanese Tales of Mystery & Imagination are The Human Chair, The Caterpillar, Two Crippled Men, and The Traveler with the Pasted Rag Picture are most popular.
 Including these stories, The Human Chair is probably Rampo’s one of the best-known short stories that is not much of a mystery.

 The Human Chair is Edogawa Ranpo’s most famous story, including Japanese Tales of Mystery & Imagination.
 One of the most unfortunate things about this story is that anyone who comes to it already knows enough about it.
 The Human Chair tells the readers a story of a chair that holds a dark secret.

 The Caterpillar story opens a story of a woman.
 Her husband returns from war with such serious injuries that she must constantly care for him as he has lost all of his limbs and the ability to talk.
-Basically, this is a horror story and not much in mystery, although it is certainly imaginative and contains very strong imagery.
+This is a horror story and not much in mystery, although it is imaginative and contains very strong imagery.

 Two Crippled Men